 Extra Diffusion

-Flexible Neck or Rotatable Ring Head
+Flexible Neck or Tilting/Rotating Ring Light Head

-The ability to rotate the ring head can be especially useful, if not necessary.
-A rotatable ring head will allow you to position the light a little above your subject and angle it down slightly.
-If the ring head can rotate 90-degrees forward or backward it can be used to bounce light off the ceiling or light a subject who is lying down.
+The ability to rotate or tilt the ring light head can be especially useful, even if it is not absolutely essential.
+A tilting ring light will allow you to increase the height of the light, so it is a little above your subject, and then angle it down slightly.

-Should you get a fluorescent or LED ring light
+Should you get a fluorescent or LED ring light?

 Although fluorescent lights are much more efficient than incandescent bulbs, LEDs are even better at converting electrical power into light.
 So, from an environmental perspective, LED ring lights are a better choice.